AlfredoGrcaa/AlfredoGrcaa/README.md

 - 👋 Hi, I’m @AlfredoGrcaa.
-Actually pursuing a BS at Tecnológico de Monterrey
+I have a BS in Data Science at Tecnológico de Monterrey
 - 👀 I’m interested in Data Science and Data Analytics, buildings models and make predictios.
 - 🌱 I’m currently studying a Data Science and Mathematics Engineering.
 - 💞️ I’m looking to collaborate on a tech company to build data science & analytics related projects.